Landscape Lighting

 Most "half the yard is dim" calls are voltage drop + corrosion at splices.
 Hub enclosures keep branch runs serviceable.

 Smart control only works when the transformer location stays reachable.
-If Wi-Fi is weak at the transformer, start with Smart Link.
+If Wi‑Fi is weak (or doesn’t exist) at the transformer, Smart Link can add cellular internet and a local Wi‑Fi network at the install point so control stays serviceable.

 Related services: Design & Installation, Repairs, Upgrades, and the Lighting Service Plan.
 Education: Lighting guide.